Grindell/Viral_domestication_finder/Readme.md

 done
 ```

+#### 2) Concatenation
-Now that we aligned each cluster, we will concatenate all HSP togethers:
+*Now that we aligned each cluster, we will concatenate all HSP togethers:

-Candidates HSPs are candidats that are in the same scaffold and same species, then they could be duplicates or HSPs.
+*Candidates HSPs are candidats that are in the same scaffold and same species, then they could be duplicates or HSPs.
 A HSP is defined when the ratio between number of AA matching with another AA / nb AA matching with a gap is < 0.20.

 ```python3 /beegfs/home/bguinet/M2_script/Merge_HSP_sequences_within_clusters.py -d /beegfs/data/bguinet/M2/Gene_phylogeny/Alignment_clusters/ -e .fa.aln
 ```
+#### 3) Alignment of HSPs

-Then we align these new cluster once again:
+*Then we align these new cluster once again:
 ```for file in /beegfs/data/bguinet/M2/Gene_phylogeny/Alignment_clusters/cluster_*.fa.aln_Hsp; do
 echo "/beegfs/data/bguinet/M2/Gene_phylogeny/Alignment_clusters/run_Alignment.sh $file";
 done > clustal_locus_align_HSP.cmds